StephenDini/Mortality_Predictor/README.md

 * A JSON and GEoJSON data file was created for the mapping portion.
 * Some data was not available for all years so most recent data was used.

+### Interactive Website
+With the data cleaned, we decided to use an interactive map to showcase the results.
+Different approaches have been combed through based on the various Modules that were used during this course.
+These include WeatherPy and Mapping Earthquakes.
+The latter is more promising with the data we have for this project.
+Other modules that were looked at were UFO Sightings and Mission to Mars, in order to look at what can be done with formatting the webpage for the map.
+So far, a map has been created as seen in the Live_Map folder.
+Further work is needed.

+---

+## 🧮 Analysis

 ### Machine learning model
 For the project, our group wants to see if a machine learning model can correlate socioeconomic and cultural factors to mortality rates by country.
 Our project used supervised machine learning, specifically the Random Forest Classifier method, given our data is labeled and we are looking for a discrete outcome.
 Several other methods were tested (see mortality_machine_learning and mortality_machine_learning_2 in machine learning folder).
 Those methods were rejected given that the balanced accuracy scores were lower than the Random Forest Classifer.
 We chose the balanced accuracy score as the method for measuring how well the model performed based on best practices learned in class, as well as best practice, according to [machinemastery.com](https://machinelearningmastery.com/how-to-know-if-your-machine-learning-model-has-good-performance/) for classification models.

 #### Data Processing
 Once ETL completed on datasets, there were 26 features to test against mortality rate.
-Mortality Rate columns for all years were dropped, as well as the mortality state so the model could use "mortality_state' as the y variable.
-Country name column was also dropped as it was not a numerical column.
+In order to test classificataion, mortality rate was transformed into "mortality state" by taking mortality rate 2015 into splitting into ctaegories of high, medium, and low numericly 3,2,1.
+Mortality Rate columns for all years were then dropped, as well as the mortality state so the model could use "mortality_state' as the y variable.
+Country name, latitude, and longitude was also dropped.
 The original model resulted in a 71.9 balanced accuracy score.
 ![Original model](https://github.com/StephenDini/Mortality_Predictor/blob/main/pictures/Machine%20Learning%20original%20Random%20Forest%20Classifier.png)

 #### Optimizing Model